tidyverse/readr/README.md

 -   Forces you to supply all parameters, where `fread()` saves you work by automatically guessing the delimiter, whether or not the file has a header, and how many lines to skip.

-## Editions

-The version of `readr` discussed above (version \>= 2.0.0) uses a different parsing engine than previous versions (\< 2.0.0) and warrants some discussion.

-readr got a new parsing engine in version 2.0.0 (released July 2021).
-In this so-called second edition, readr calls `vroom::vroom()`, by default.
-This means, when you call `readr` you are in effect calling `vroom::vroom()`.

-The parsing engine in readr versions prior to 2.0.0 is now called the first edition.
-If you’re using readr \>= 2.0.0, you can still access first edition parsing via the functions `with_edition()` and `local_edition()`.
-And, obviously, if you’re using readr \< 2.0.0, you will get first edition parsing, by definition, because that’s all there is.

 ## Acknowledgements